rl-king/elm-modular-scale/README.md

     h1 [ style [ ( "font-size", ms 4 ) ] ][ text "Foo" ]

-Check the <a href="http://package.elm-lang.org/packages/rl-king/elm-modular-scale/1.0.0/ModularScale">docs</a> for information
+Check the <a href="http://package.elm-lang.org/packages/rl-king/elm-modular-scale/latest/ModularScale">docs</a> for more information.

 Also check out <a href="https://vimeo.com/17079380" target="blank">this</a> great talk by Tim Brown, introducing this concept.